ENCODE-DCC/genomic-data-service/README.md

     $ sudo service celery start
     $ sudo service flower start
     $ sudo service genomic start (only on the main data service machine that runs the flask app)
+    $ chmod 777 /home/ubuntu/genomic-data-service/genomic.sock (only on the main data service machine that runs the flask app)
     $ sudo service nginx restart
     ```
+6. Start regulome region indexer on the regulome ES machine:
+    ```
+    $ cd /home/ubuntu/genomic-data-service
+    $ source genomic-venv/bin/activate
+    $ python genomic_data_service/region_indexer.py
+    ```

+7. Start encoded region indexer on the encoded ES machine:
+    ```
+    $ cd /home/ubuntu/genomic-data-service
+    $ source genomic-venv/bin/activate
+    $ python genomic_data_service/region_indexer_encode.py
+    ```

+You can monitor the indexing progress using the flower dashboard.
 After indexing has finished (region-search machine indexes in few hours, regulome machine will take couple of days) the machines can be downsized.
 Good size for the regulome machine is `t3a.2xlarge` and for the region-search machine `t2.xlarge` is sufficient.
 Do not forget to restart the services after resize.

-7. To deploy a regulome demo that uses your new deployment as backend, you need to edit https://github.com/ENCODE-DCC/regulome-encoded/blob/dev/ini-templates/production-template.ini and change the `genomic_data_service_url` to point to the instance running the flask app.
+8. To deploy a regulome demo that uses your new deployment as backend, you need to edit https://github.com/ENCODE-DCC/regulome-encoded/blob/dev/ini-templates/production-template.ini and change the `genomic_data_service_url` to point to the instance running the flask app.

-8. To deploy an encoded demo that uses your new deployment as the region-search backend, you need to edit https://github.com/ENCODE-DCC/encoded/blob/dev/conf/pyramid/demo.ini and change the `genomic_data_service` to point to the instance running the flask app.
+9. To deploy an encoded demo that uses your new deployment as the region-search backend, you need to edit https://github.com/ENCODE-DCC/encoded/blob/dev/conf/pyramid/demo.ini and change the `genomic_data_service` to point to the instance running the flask app.